 The first part of the paper should briefly describe who you invited, what passages you studied, why you chose these passages, and the questions you chose to spark discussion.
 Next, reflect and comment on the conversation that occurred during each of these three sessions.
-How did you prepare for these conversations?
 How did you feel they went?
 What was your friend's response?
 Were there surprises for you?
 What did you learn from the conversations?
 Say something about each of the conversations.
 Finally, reflect on these conversations in the light of pertinent course material.
 Reports should be uploaded in the form of a Word doc to Quercus.
 Students will also compose one post for the discussion board reflecting on one thing they learned from the Bible Study Project.
 They will then post a response to at least one other student's post.
 The Bible Study Project reports will also be discussed during the shared in-class time.

-Length: 1500-2000 words Weight: 30% Date due: November 18th
+Length: 1500 words Weight: 30% Date due: November 20th